jini-zh/ToolApplication/UserTools/V1495/README.md

     address of the device, e.g., `90AB`.
 This is the number set by the rotary switches on the board.

+Following settings are specific to V1495:

-The only setting specific to V1495 is `config` which should provide the path to a JSON file containing a single object with keys being register addresses and values being the what is needed to be written to these address.
-Both keys and values should be string containing hexadecimal numbers (unfortunately, JSON format doesn't support native hexadecimal numbers).
+* `registers`: a string containing a single JSON object with keys being register addresses and values being numbers that will be written to these addresses.
+  Both keys and values should be strings containing hexadecimal numbers (unfortunately, JSON format doesn't support native hexadecimal numbers).
 For example,
 ```json
 {
   "0x300c": "0x01234567",
   "0x3010": "0x89abcdef"
 }
 ```
+* `counters`: a string containing a JSON array with counters registers addresses in hexadecimal.
+Counters values will be stored in the database for each beam spill.